yoctoproject/poky/documentation/ref-manual/features.rst

    writeable for the first boot; this feature does not do anything to ensure that - it just disables the check for post-install scripts.)

+-  *serial-autologin-root:* when specified in conjunction with ``empty-root-password`` will automatically login as root on the serial console.
+This of course opens up a security hole if the serial console is potentially accessible to an attacker, so use with caution.

 -  *splash:* Enables showing a splash screen during boot.
 By default, this screen is provided by ``psplash``, which does allow customization.
 If you prefer to use an alternative splash screen